jupyter-server/enterprise_gateway/docs/source/getting-started-cluster-mode.md

 **Configuring Kernels for YARN Cluster mode**

-For each supported Jupyter Kernel, we have provided sample kernel configuration and launcher available as part of the release [e.g. jupyter_enterprise_gateway_kernelspecs-0.6.0.tar.gz](https://github.com/jupyter-incubator/enterprise_gateway/releases/download/v0.6.0/jupyter_enterprise_gateway_kernelspecs-0.6.0.tar.gz).
+For each supported Jupyter Kernel, we have provided sample kernel configurations and launchers as part of the release [e.g. jupyter_enterprise_gateway_kernelspecs-0.6.0.tar.gz](https://github.com/jupyter-incubator/enterprise_gateway/releases/download/v0.6.0/jupyter_enterprise_gateway_kernelspecs-0.6.0.tar.gz).

 Considering we would like to enable the iPython Kernel that comes pre-installed with Anaconda to run on Yarn Cluster mode, we